iamzakariaaa/iamzakariaaa/README.md

 # Hi there! 👋

-imzakaria, a junior software engineer with a passion for crafting clean, efficient code.
+imzakaria, a junior developer with a passion for crafting clean, efficient code.
 Graduated with a degree in Software Engineering, I've been honing my skills and diving deep into various technologies to build robust and scalable solutions.

 ## Skills